 - 20.1.
 The relevant body may award a TLR payment to a classroom teacher for undertaking a sustained additional responsibility, for the purpose of ensuring the continued delivery of high-quality teaching and learning and for which the teacher is made accountable.
 The award may be while a teacher remains in the same post or occupies another post in the absence of a post-holder, in accordance with, and subject to, paragraph 3 and paragraphs 20.2 and 20.3.
 Unqualified teachers may not be awarded TLRs. - 20.2.
-Having decided to award a TLR, the relevant body must determine whether to award a first TLR (TLR1) or a second TLR (TLR2) and its value, in accordance with its pay policy, provided that: - a) the annual value of a TLR1 must be no less than £8,859 and no greater than £14,990; - b) the annual value of a TLR2 must be no less than £3,071 and no greater than £ 7,497. - 20.3.
+Having decided to award a TLR, the relevant body must determine whether to award a first TLR (TLR1) or a second TLR (TLR2) and its value, in accordance with its pay policy, provided that: - a) the annual value of a TLR1 must be no less than £ 9,955 and no greater than £16,844 - b) the annual value of a TLR2 must be no less than \pounds 3,451 and no greater than \pounds 8,426. - 20.3.
 The relevant body may award a fixed-term third TLR (TLR3) to a classroom teacher for clearly time-limited school improvement projects, or one-off externally driven responsibilities.
-The annual value of an individual TLR3 must be no less than £ 611 and no greater than £3,028.
-The duration of the fixed-term must be established at the outset and payment should be made on a monthly basis for the duration of the fixed-term.
+The annual value of an individual TLR3 must be no less than £686 and no greater than £3,403.
+The duration of the fixed-term must be established at the outset and typically should not be awarded for longer than two years, other than in extenuating circumstance to enable completion of the project or where the TLR holder undertakes a new or different responsibility or project.
+Payment should be made on a monthly basis for the duration of the fixed-term.
 Although a teacher cannot hold a TLR1 and a TLR2 concurrently, a teacher in receipt of either a TLR1 or a TLR2 may also hold a concurrent TLR3. - 20.4.
-With the exception of sub-paragraphs (c) and (e), which do not have to apply to the award of TLR3s, before awarding any TLR the relevant body must be satisfied that the teacher's duties include a significant responsibility that is not required of all classroom teachers and that: - a) is focused on teaching and learning; - b) requires the exercise of a teacher's professional skills and judgement; - c) requires the teacher to lead, manage and develop a subject or curriculum area; or to lead and manage pupil development across the curriculum; - d) has an impact on the educational progress of pupils other than the teacher's assigned classes or groups of pupils; and
+With the exception of sub-paragraphs (c) and (e), which do not have to apply to the award of TLR3s, before awarding any TLR the relevant body must be satisfied that the teacher's duties include a significant responsibility that is not required of all classroom teachers and that: - a) is focused on teaching and learning; - b) requires the exercise of a teacher's professional skills and judgement; - c) requires the teacher to lead, manage and develop a subject or curriculum area; or to lead and manage pupil development across the curriculum; or involves pastoral or well being responsibilities and the safeguarding of children;

-- e) involves leading, developing and enhancing the teaching practice of other staff. - 20.5.
-In addition, before awarding a TLR1, the relevant body must be satisfied that the sustained, additional responsibility referred to in paragraph 20.1 includes line management responsibility for a significant number of people.
+- d) has an impact on the educational progress of pupils other than the teacher's assigned classes or groups of pupils; - e) involves leading, developing and enhancing the teaching practice of other staff. - 20.5.
+In addition, before awarding a TLR1, the relevant body must be satisfied that the sustained, additional responsibility referred to in paragraph 20.1 includes line management responsibility for a significant number of people or equivalent significant additional levels of responsibility and accountability in key areas of the school.